 Empathy – Choosing words and actions that express compassion and create connection

 Encouragement – Helping others to reach their goals and see their unique talents

 Honor – Acting with integrity and adhering to the Honor Code

 Respect – Treating others with dignity at all times

 Unity – Fostering team spirit and trust

-On site, IUHPFL students become immersed in a new language and a new culture — that in and of itself is quite a challenge!
-Our Honor Code serves to ensure their trip is as smooth as possible by preventing the complications that could come from alcohol consumption, independent traveling, and staying out past curfew.
-A safe and successful high school immersion experience is no easy task- it takes hard work from the students as well as the instructors, host families and the IUHPFL office.
-It takes a lot of training and persistence from all parties involved, which is why the IUHPFL application and orientation process is so thorough.
+During the program, students become fully immersed in the target language and a new culture, which is quite challenging in and of itself.
+The IUHPFL Honor Code serves to ensure their time abroad is safe, enjoyable, and successful by preventing complications that could arise from risky behavior, staying out past curfew, traveling alone, and so on.
+Keeping students safe and happy in another country is no easy task - it takes hard work from the students themselves, as well as the instructors, host families and the IUHPFL Office.
+It requires in-depth training and dedication, which is why the IUHPFL application and orientation process is so thorough.

-When it comes to the Honor Code, students and guardians first need to understand the purpose of the Code — which is to ensure student safety and to maximize the immersion experience to yield the greatest results in linguistic proficiency and personal growth.
-Once abroad, students need to be very self-aware and diligent about abiding by the Honor Code not only for their own safety, but for that of the entire group.
+The Honor Code is also designed to help students maximize their language immersion experience, so they can gain the greatest results in their linguistic proficiency and academic growth.
+Once abroad, students need to be focused, self-aware, and diligent about abiding by the Honor Code, not only for their own benefit, but for that of their peers, too.